 Call to Speak with a Dedicated New London Wrongful Death Lawyer Today

 After a tragic death, it is understandable that your family wants to take time to grieve and beginning the legal process is likely not your first priority.
 However, it is important to remember that you only have a limited amount of time to file a claim.
 The laws regarding wrongful death claims vary widely among the states and there are significant and important differences between Connecticut wrongful death claims and Rhode Island wrongful death claims.
-The wrongful death attorneys at Polito & Associates provide compassionate representation and strive to make the legal process as stress-free as possible in your difficult time.
+The wrongful death attorneys at Polito & Harrington provide compassionate representation and strive to make the legal process as stress-free as possible in your difficult time.
 Please call (860) 447-3300 for a free consultation today.